 Add More Time Here If: You want more photos of the two of you together, or you want more alone time together on your wedding day.

-Add More Time Here If: Your bridesmaids/groomsmen are prone to running late, you have a large bridal party (more than 8 people), or you have small children in your bridal party.
+Add More Time Here If: You have a large bridal party (more than 8 people), or you have small children in your bridal party.

 I’ve got a pretty smooth system down for taking family photos fast and painlessly.
 The catch is, it works best if your family is prepped for how this is going to go beforehand.
 Many family members will come up with a bunch of extra shots they want while we’re taking photos.
 Going out of order and trying to come up with a bunch of family groupings on the spot is the best way to get your timeline thrown off track.
 Family photos run amok can eat into your photos together as a couple!